Live From EuropeSaturday, July 4

 Bruxelles-ul se pregătește pentru un posibil nou șoc bancar: UE caută soluții pentru lichiditățile instituțiilor de credit Funcționarii UE elaborează un plan pentru a menține o instituție de credit în funcțiune în urma unei crize bancare, la trei ani după ce autoritățile elvețiene s-au grăbit să prevină prăbușirea Credit Suisse.
 Este o problemă pe care UE nu a reușit încă să o rezolve la aproape două decenii după criza financiară din 2008, în ciuda adoptării unui cadru de reglementare menit să garanteze că acționarii și creditorii absorb pierderile generate de o bancă aflată în dificultate. Însă există încă lacune, ceea ce expune bugetul public la riscul de a susține bănci gigantice atunci când va lovi următoarea criză - un scenariu de coșmar pentru guvernele cu resurse financiare limitate care încearcă să se redreseze după crize succesive, arată Politico.

-digi24 · about 4 hours ago
+digi24 · 17 days ago

 Live From Europe